olebole/irafdoc/doc/quadred.quadproc.rst

   </p>
   <p>
   The bad pixel file may be specified explicitly with the parameter <i>fixfile</i>
-  or indirectly if the parameter has the value <tt>"image"</tt>.
+  or indirectly if the parameter has the value <span style="font-family: monospace;">"image"</span>.
 In the latter case the instrument file must contain the name of the file.
   </p>
   <!-- EndSection:   '2.
 Fixpix' -->